-In this paper, we propose the bilateral back-projection method for single image SR. The edge information is incorporated with bilateral filtering, to remove the artifact caused by the original back-projection algorithm.
-The error correction on HR image is back-projected according to the image edges.
+In this paper, we propose the bilateral back-projection method for single image super resolution.
+The edge information is incorporated with the bilateral filtering method, to remove the artifact caused by the original back-projection algorithm.
+The error correction on high resolution image is back-projected according to the image edges.
 Impressive results illustrate the effectiveness of our algorithm.